aridjayarecipes/cutesrecipes.web.app/content/post/2459-how-to-prepare-speedy-banana-bread-brownies.md

 1. Get 3 tablespoons milk

-They&#39;re so easy to make and so good!
+They're so easy to make and so good!
 More banana adds more moisture and.
 Rich chocolate brownies and light banana bread are swirled together in these Banana Bread Brownies!
-It&#39;s the perfect mashup of two of our favorite recipes!
+It's the perfect mashup of two of our favorite recipes!

 <!--inarticleads2-->